 In Search of the Perfect Grip, by Todd Graves

-Searching for perfection and for the truth can be an adventure and eye opening.
+Searching for perfection and the truth can be an adventure and eye-opening.
 Sometimes it can make you do things that most people wouldn’t think of – like crawling between someone’s legs and snapping a picture.

-As you can see in this picture of Moe’s right hand – discovering exactly where he placed his right hand position on the club.
-I wanted to see his knuckle position so I crawled between his legs and took a pic.
-I also took dozens of other pictures from different angles of his hands on the golf club.
+As you can see in this picture, Moe’s right hand – discovering where he placed his right-hand position on the club.
+I wanted to see his knuckle position, so I crawled between his legs and took a pic.
+I also received dozens of other pictures from different angles of his hands on the golf club.

 So why exactly is hand position so important?

-Your hands hold the club so that you can move the club, produce speed and square the clubface at impact.
-I call this hand action within the golf swing and your hand action is a direct reflection of the position of your hand placement on the grip.
-As a matter of fact, I often check a persons grip at the top of the backswing because you simply cannot hit a golf ball correctly if the clubface is not square during the swing movement.
+Your hands hold the club so that you can move the club, produce speed and square the club face at impact.
+I call this hand action within the golf swing, and your hand action is a direct reflection of the position of your hand placement on the grip.
+I often check a person’s grip at the top of the backswing because you just cannot hit a golf ball correctly if the clubface is not square during the swing movement.
 And the only way to have a square clubface is by having a correct hold and hand action.

-I discussed the importance of the hands position with Moe as well as how a correct hand position allows for a great address position which leads to a great hand action and swing action that Moe called – “The Feeling of Greatness”.
-This feeling that Moe described, started in his hands where the lead hand worked together with the trail hand to produce perfect club and club-face movement during the swing.
+I discussed the importance of the hand’s position with Moe as well as how a right-hand position allows for a high address position which leads to a great hand action and swing action that Moe called – “The Feeling of Greatness”.
+This feeling that Moe described started in his hands where the lead hand worked together with the trail hand to produce perfect club and club-face movement during the swing.
 Here are a few details to describe the Hand Position and Hand Action:

 Hand Position Basics:

 - The back of the lead hand faces the target / square with the clubface